vinci1it2000/schedula/README.rst

 |co2mpas| GUI
 -------------
-From *"Rally"* release, co2mpas can be launched through a Graphical user interface.
+From *"Rally"* release, |co2mpas| can be launched through a *Graphical User Interface (GUI)*.
-Most of its functionality is provided within, as shown in the following animated gif:
+Its core functionality is provided from within the GUI.
+Just ensure that the latest version of |co2mpas| is properly installed, and that its version is the latest released, by checking the "About" menu, as shown below:

 .. image:: _static/Co2mpasALLINONE-About.gif
    :scale: 75%